bitquery/graphql-docs/docs/query-features/metrics/count.md

 }
 ```

+## Count as a filter

-Here's another example where the count metric is used to track events
+Here's another example where the count metric is used to track events.

+This query will return the number of times the PairCreated event has been emitted by smart contracts on the Ethereum network after a particular date.
+The count field in the response will contain the number of events.

 ```
 {